rustwasm/sfhtml5-rust-and-wasm/slides.md

 ???

-* This is the ideal we're aiming for, if not the reality in all cases yet.
+* This is the ideal we're aiming for

 ---